Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 We use cross-validation to select the optimal lambda value for the model.
 The lambda value that minimizes the mean squared error (MSE) is selected as the optimal lambda value.
 The optimal lambda value is used to fit the final lasso regression model.

+Lasso regression tends to shrink the coefficients of less important variables towards zero, effectively performing variable selection.
+By eliminating irrelevant variables from the model, it reduces the number of predictors and thereby reduces multicollinearity.
+Lasso tends to produce sparse solutions, meaning it drives many coefficients to exactly zero.
+When variables are removed from the model, the multicollinearity among predictors decreases, leading to lower VIF values.
+It performs automatic features selection by shrinking some coefficients to zero.
+This feature selection process inherently removes redundant variables and reduces multicollinearity in the model.

 ``` r